 During the procedure

-The blood pressure cuff is wrapped around the top part of your arm.
-The bottom of the cuff is just above your elbow.
+The blood pressure cuff goes around the top part of the arm.
+The bottom of the cuff is just above the elbow.
 It's important that the cuff fits.
-Readings can vary if the cuff is too big or too small.
+Blood pressure readings can vary if the cuff is too big or too small.

-- For a manual blood pressure measurement, the nurse or technician places a stethoscope over the major artery in your upper arm (brachial artery) to listen to blood flow.
+- For a manual blood pressure measurement, the care provider places a stethoscope over the major artery in the upper arm (brachial artery) to listen to blood flow.

 - The cuff is inflated with a small hand pump.

-- As the cuff inflates, it squeezes your arm.
+- As the cuff inflates, it squeezes the arm.
 Blood flow through the artery stops for a moment.

-- The nurse or technician opens a valve on the hand pump to slowly release the air in the cuff and restore blood flow.
-He or she continues to listen to blood flow and pulse and records your blood pressure.
+- The health care provider opens a valve on the hand pump to slowly release the air in the cuff and restore blood flow.
+The provider continues to listen to blood flow and pulse and records the blood pressure.

-Some blood pressure cuffs automatically inflate and measure your pulse.
+For an automated measurement, the blood pressure cuff automatically inflates and measures the pulse.
 In this case, a stethoscope is not needed.

 It takes about one minute to get a blood pressure measurement.